logos-maker/ikiGUI/README.md

 The core concept here is simplicity, and less is more.
 There is not much to learn, and it givs fewer compatibillity issues, and to get you more productive where it counts.

 The name is a wordplay with the Japanese words 'iki' and 'ikigai', combined with GUI (Graphical User Interface).
+## Reasons to use GUI lib for graphics
+- The small code base gives less bugs
+- It's easy to understand
+- It's easy to modify
+- It's compatible to the highest degree
+- It cross compiles with 100% identical code
+- Easy to animate graphics
+- Gives 24bit layered graphics with alpha channel
+- Easy to implement  it in other languages

 ## Quick overview of all functions
 ```